SandraXXL/-Accuracy-96-InceptionV3-Dog-breed-classification/README.md

 # Dog Breed Classification using InceptionV3
-## The test accuracy is 96%.
+## The accuracy is 96%.

-i've tested on a random image of a cocker dog which i found on pinterest, the top 1 result is indeed cocker with 0.99 confidence score.
+Hey there! 👋 This project is still in the works, so right now, you'll only find the model training part here.
+The plan is to eventually turn this into a full iOS app (most likely) or maybe a web platform.

+Stay tuned—things are still evolving!

 ### Accuracy: 0.9614